SHL Deductive Reasoning Test – A Definitive Guide With Practice Questions

-With this version of the deductive reasoning test, 12 questions need to be answered.
-There is a time limit of 18 minutes which means that you’ll have 1.5 minutes to answer each question.
+In this version of the deductive reasoning test, you need to answer 12 questions within the time limit of 18 minutes.
+This means that you have 1.5 minutes to complete each item.

-This test will include questions about organising an interactive calendar, organising meeting rooms, figuring out a person’s ranking based on different requirements, etc.
+This test will include questions that revolve around organising an interactive calendar, organising meeting rooms, figuring out a person’s ranking based on different requirements, etc.

-This interactive test is believed to be the more difficult version of the SHL deductive reasoning test because candidates need more time to answer the questions.
+Some say that this interactive test is a more difficult version of the SHL deductive reasoning test because candidates need more time to answer the questions.

 SHL Verify G+ Deductive Reasoning Test (Non-Interactive)

-In the non-interactive SHL deductive reasoning test, candidates must answer 18 questions and only have 20 minutes to complete the test.
+In the non-interactive SHL deductive reasoning test, candidates must answer 18 questions in 20 minutes.

 There will be unique instructions in this test.
 These instructions might be phrased as, “After each question, there are four or five options for responding.
 Click on the correct response.”

 This type of phrasing means that this SHL deductive reasoning test is a multiple-choice and non-interactive test.
-So you will have to choose the correct answer from the four or five options you’ve been given.
+So, you will have to choose the correct answer from the four or five given options.

 In this test, you can expect three different types of questions:

-Tables with plenty of numbers and details that are followed by a detailed question about the information provided.
+Tables with plenty of numbers and details followed by a question about the information provided.

-You will get a paragraph containing precise details followed by a question such as “Which assumption underlies the above argument?”
+A paragraph containing specific details followed by a question such as “Which assumption underlies the above argument?”

 How to Prepare for the SHL Deductive Reasoning Test

-Completing the SHL Deductive Reasoning Test without practising or any prep work will make your life harder than it needs to be.
-Just because you have excellent deductive skills, it doesn’t mean you can be cocky when you’re answering questions.
+Completing the SHL Deductive Reasoning Test without practicing or any prep work will make your life harder than it needs to be.
+Just because you have excellent deductive skills, it does not mean you can be overconfident.

-If you’ve been asked to complete the interactive version of the test, you should remember that it will be different from other multiple-choice tests that you’ve completed before.
+If you’ve been asked to complete the interactive version of the test, you should remember that it will be different from other multiple-choice tests that you have completed before.

 Sometimes, practice doesn’t make perfect.
 With the SHL Deductive Reasoning test, you will get an assessment invitation emailed to you, and it will include an SHL Direct and an SHL’s practice site that will include a few sample questions and free practice tests.

-The invitation email won’t tell you which SHL version you will need to practice for.
-So you won’t know if you’ll need to practice for the non-interactive or interactive version of the SHL Deductive Reasoning Test.
+The invitation email will not tell you which SHL version you will need to practice for.
+So you will not know if you will need to practice for the non-interactive or interactive version of the SHL Deductive Reasoning Test.

-The report that you receive after completing the test will only be for the non-interactive version, and it won’t tell you which questions you answered correctly.
-You also won’t receive any feedback or explanations, so you won’t be able to learn from your mistakes.
+The report that you receive after completing the test will only be for the non-interactive version.
+It will not tell you which questions you answered correctly.
+You will also not receive any feedback or explanations, so you will not be able to learn from your mistakes.

 The free SHL deductive reasoning test will only include a small number of questions that you could be asked in the actual test.
 In some cases, the practice questions might be easier than the questions in the actual test.